Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/01-introduction.md

 <AssemblyInstructionBlock title="Step 1: Necessary tools" images={["user-guide/hardware-assembly/rpi_types.jpg","user-guide/hardware-assembly/screwdriver.jpg"]}>

-You will need the following tools to assemble your Pioreactor:
+You will need the following items to assemble your Pioreactor:

 1. Your own Raspberry Pi (RPi).
 Displayed are three examples.
 2. A Philip's head screwdriver.